massalabs/massa/docs/technical-doc/api.rst

 If an existing final entry is:
 * found in the active history, it will return its final value
-* deleted in the active history, it will return nothing
+* deleted in the active history, it will return null in `active_value` field

 -   Parameters: